robturtle/io-interface/README.md

 ## Can we do better?

 As you can see from the signature `decode<Todo>('Todo', json)`, `Todo` repeats twice.
 But for native TypeScript this is needed because the type parameter is for static environment and method parameter is for runtime environment.
-I don't find a very good solution here but I created a specific TypeScript transformer to expand a macro such as `decode<Todo>(json)` to `decode<Todo>('Todo', json)`.
-The solution will not shared here but you get the idea.
+I don't find a very good solution here but I created a [specific TypeScript transformer](https://www.npmjs.com/package/ts-transformer-decoder-cast) to expand a macro such as `decode<Todo>(json)` to `decode<Todo>('Todo', json)`.
 Since TypeScript will never populate the interface information to runtime so I guess this would be the easiest way to reduce the duplication.

 ## Error handling